 Lieutenant Brandon Reed

 The Sheriff's County-Wide Public Safety Communications System, commonly known as the "Dispatch Center", is staffed 24 hours a day, seven days a week.
 Dispatchers are professionally trained to handle emergency situations.
 Calls are received on fourteen regular lines and nine 9-1-1 emergency lines.
-In addition to dispatching calls for the Sheriff's Office, the "Dispatch Center" also serves fourteen fire departments and eight other police agencies throughout the county.
+In addition to dispatching calls for the Sheriff's Office, the "Dispatch Center" also serves fourteen fire departments and nine other police agencies throughout the county.
 Our Dispatchers handled over 20,500 911 calls in 2015.

 Lieutenant Brandon Reed supervises this division of the Sheriff's Office.
 Generally, three or four dispatchers work each shift.
 Dispatchers answer the phones, record pertinent information, send assistance where required, track which units are sent where, and respond to field unit requests such as checking warrants, running a license registration, dispatching additional help, contacting a hospital or Life Flight, and a myriad of other requests.
 The dispatchers are often the "lifeline" for units in the field.